Sep 11, 2020

 Why does CDS use vary by function?
 Studies suggest that federal incentives may have promoted some uses, and some CDS functions have a stronger evidence base.
 Other factors such as ease of implementation, effect on workflow, and perceived clinical benefit/cost also play a role.

 In sum, despite huge investments by the federal government to promote health IT use, many CDS functions are underused in ambulatory clinics, especially small clinics and those associated with single-hospital systems.
 More targeted promotion and wide dissemination of best practices could help increase CDS use among these providers.
+Health systems are effectively promoting CDS tools; however, they may need to help their affiliated ambulatory clinics overcome barriers, especially issues around workflow redesign.
+Rural clinics may need more resources for training.

 In the decade since HITECH was passed, adoption of EHRs and use of key functions such as CPOE and CDS have increased substantially.
-But health IT has yet to bring to health care the kind of transforming effect it has had on other industries such as banking and transportation.
+But health IT has yet to bring to health care the kind of transformative effect it has had on other industries such as banking and transportation.

 A RAND team set out to explore why.
 As a part of a larger study of health systems, we conducted “virtual site visits,” interviewing the chief information officers and the other c-suite executives in 24 health systems across California, Washington, Minnesota, and Wisconsin.
 The health systems were purposively chosen to provide variability in size and performance and differed substantially in size, structure, governance, culture, and health IT implementation.

-Based on the interviews, the team sorted health system health IT-related activities into two phases: laying the foundation of health IT for improving care, and using the foundation of health IT to achieve better performance.
+Based on the interviews, the team sorted health system health IT-related activities into two phases: laying the foundation of health IT for improving care and using the foundation of health IT to achieve better performance.

 The different health systems were pursuing basically the same kind of efforts, but they were at vastly different stages in the process.
 Overall, the lion's share of health system activity was in the first category—which is focused on preparing health IT infrastructure to enable performance.
 These kinds of activities include: